tfboyd/docs/site/en/performance/benchmarks.md

 was tested using the [ImageNet](http://www.image-net.org/) data set.
 Tests were run on Google Compute Engine, Amazon Elastic Compute Cloud (Amazon EC2), and an NVIDIA® DGX-1™.
 Most of the tests were run with both real data and symthetic data.
 Real data represents the experience doing real work.
-Synthetic data is useful for quick tests to verify hardware without having to downloaded and prepare a dataset as well a useful test to eliminate disk I/O as a variable and to set a baseline.
+Synthetic data is useful for quick tests to verify hardware without having to downloaded and prepare a dataset as well as to eliminate disk I/O as a variable and to set a baseline.
 Testing with synthetic data was done by using a `tf.Variable` set to the same shape as the data expected by the model.
 The `tf.Variable` is placed directly on the device avoiding a host to device copy.

+For most of the tests below we executed both ResNetV1 and ResNetV1.5.
+ResNetV1 has been the historical benchmark for the past few years.
+In the past year a varient of V1 has been come popular but not named where the first conv 3x3 stride something something is different.
+The MLPerf group is calling this variant V1.5.
+V1.5 whie often just refered to as ResNet has become the most popular variant.
+V1.5 is more stable at higher batch sizes and trains to a higher accuracy than the original V1 given the same number of epochs.
+For a detailed break down of V1 vs. V1.5 see the section blah blah.

+Total training time can be reduced by reducing the by reducing the number of epochs by adjusting hyperparameters or utilizing new techniques.
+These benchmarks are about providing information about the behavior of TensorFlow on various hardware platforms keeping the code consistent.

+Accuracy of models tested
+INESRT TABLE  81 epochs ResNet50V1.5  90 ResNetV1 and 90 ResNetV1.5   FP16 and FP32
+talk about V1 ranging if we want because it does top_1 and top_5 results desired just on one platform not sharing total time as that is a distraction.

 ### Training with NVIDIA® DGX-1™ (NVIDIA® Tesla® V100SMX2)